RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 # **collections_id_members_mid_put**
 > MemberItem collections_id_members_mid_put(id, mid, content)

 Update the properties of a collection member item.
+A successful request returns an HTTP 200 response code with the updated MemberItem in the response body.

 This request updates the properties of a collection member item.
 The updated member  properties must be supplied in the body of the request.
 The response may differ  depending upon whether or not the  service features include support  for asynchronous actions.